 “That’s what it said,” smiles McCoy, “but how do we know for sure that it isn’t lying?”
 With that said, the Enterprise warps into space.

 Upon reading Foster’s treatment, Gene Roddenberry issued a total of six pages of comments, noting that the “principle problem… is certainly not lack of imagination.
 Rather, I believe most of my comments will bear upon control and selective use of imagination.

 Most of our story problem seems to boil down to getting to know our alien characters better… It should then be much easier to build a tale which rises steadily in excitement and jeopardy (to the starship and to Earth) to a very exciting and satisfying climax.

 Producer Harold Livingston was pleased with the treatment, although he agreed with many of Roddenberry’s criticisms.
 He wrote that he thought they had a “very, very workable story and, assuming the writer shares our enthusiasm, I do believe we’ll come out with a very good script.”

-Alan Dean Foster himself remembered years later that Roddenberry had gotten in touch with me because he had authored the novelizations of The Animated Series, called Star Trek Log series.
+Alan Dean Foster recalled in an interview with Edward Gross and Mark A. Altman that was published in The Fifty-Year Mission: The Complete, Uncensored, Unauthorized Oral History of Star Trek: The First 25 Years that Roddenberry had got in touch with him, because he had authored the novelizations of The Animated Series, called the Star Trek Log series.
 “He felt I was comfortable with the Star Trek universe and familiar with the characters.”